"If

 It didnt take long to appreciate the Bibles admonitions to

 manage their money well can still be forced into bankrukptcy.
+And we learned how much the

 What about co-signing for loans and security for debts?